coq/ceps/text/separate-compilation.md

-opaque ascription for the top-level module defined by `module.v`; this opaque ascription ensures that clients that typecheck against `module.vi` shall still typecheck against the combination of `module.vi` and `module.v`, regardless of the implementation details of `module.v`, including any non-logical side effects such as hints.
+opaque ascription for the top-level module defined by `module.v`; this opaque ascription ensures that clients that typecheck against `module.vi` shall still typecheck against the combination of `module.vi` and `module.v`, regardless of the implementation details of `module.v`,[^intro-universes] including any non-logical side effects such as hints (but excluding [universes](#universes)).
-(except for universe constraints, as we discuss later).

-This has a few advantages:
+This has a few advantages compared to Coq's state of the art:
-- it enables separate development: after agreeing `module.vi`, `module.v` and its clients can be developed independently.
+- It enables separate development: after agreeing `module.vi`, `module.v` and its clients can be developed independently.
 To ensure this, unlike today's opaque ascription, `.vi` files can even hide side effects due to `Require`.
-- it reduces compile-time dependencies and improves compile times, even compared to today's `vos` builds (initial builds can be more parallel, and incremental builds need to recompile fewer files).
+- It reduces compile-time dependencies and improves compile times, even compared to today's `vos` builds (initial builds can be more parallel, and incremental builds need to recompile fewer files).